EdwardBerman/shopt/README.md

 > User guide, Dependencies, etc.

+Known Issues:
-Known Issues: Need to take stamps of images to focus on the actual PSF, Some plots have issues with colorbars
++ Need to take stamps of images to focus on the actual PSF,
++ Some Ploting Concerns with Size STD
++ kolmogorov radial profile taking an unfeasible amount of time to compute